mshmoustafa/oeis.js/README.md

 oeis.js contains a single object, `OEIS`, that has a set of properties and functions for querying the OEIS.

-*The code has many helpful comments on how to use it in detail.
-Please read them when you need more documentation beyond this basic readme.*
+**The [source file](https://github.com/mshmoustafa/oeis.js/blob/master/src/oeis.js) has many helpful comments on how to use it in detail.
+Please read them when you need more documentation beyond this basic readme.**

 ## Installation

-All of the code is contained within the `oeis.js` source file, located in `src/oeis.js`.
+All of the code is contained within the `oeis.js` source file, located in [`src/oeis.js`](https://github.com/mshmoustafa/oeis.js/blob/master/src/oeis.js).
 So to use `oeis.js` in your project, simply download the `oeis.js` source file and include it in your HTML like this:

 `<script src="oeis.js"></script>`.